Have you ever thought about David’s mother (King David from the Bible) and what a strong woman she must have been?

-“Mom, you’ll never guess what happened last night!
-A hungry bear crept through the fog after one of the sheep, but I let him have it!”
-And then one morning at breakfast, “Mom, one of the little lambs didn’t make it to the fold, so I began searching for it.
+“Hey mom! you’ll never guess what happened while I was watching the sheep last night!
+A hungry bear crept through the fog after one of father’s sheep, but I let him have it!”
+And another morning at breakfast, “Mom, one of the little lambs didn’t make it to the fold, so I began searching for it.
 I could hear it bleating as I approached a shallow cavern.
-Frightfully, I saw a lion ready to pounce, but he didn’t stand a chance against my club!”
+When I peered over, I saw a lion ready to pounce.
+He did not stand a chance against my club!”

-And if that wouldn’t have done it, Jesse sending little David to the front lines to see how his older brothers were doing surely would have tipped the scales of unpleasantries.
-In particular, as David returns home to report: “Mom, you’ll never guess what!!; While King Saul, Eliab, Abinadab, and Shimea stood shaking from the taunts of the giant Goliath, I started picking up rocks to hurl at him.
+How did she handle Jesse sending little David to the front lines to see how his older brothers were doing?
+Especially when he returns and announced: “Mom, you’ll never guess what!!
+While King Saul, Eliab, Abinadab, and Shimea stood shaking from the taunts of the giant Goliath, I started picking up rocks to hurl at him.
 No way was I going to stand idly by and let him talk about my God that way” (1 Samuel 17).

 What made David different?
 What made him a man after God’s own heart (1 Samuel 13:14)?